 About

-I am a lead developer of NeuroCluster, a Python package for statistical analyses of neural time series.
-I am passionate about building open-source tools that support high-resolution data analysis, reproducibility, and scalable workflows for cognitive and systems neuroscience.
+I am a lead developer of NeuroCluster, a Python package for statistical analysis of neural time series.
+I am interested in building scalable, reproducible tools for high-resolution data analysis in cognitive and systems neuroscience.

-Beyond the laboratory, I am an advocate for science communication and education.
-I completed a teaching fellowship with Mount Sinai's Center for Excellence in Youth Education and a Community Scientist Fellowship with BioBus.
-I also served as Co-President of Mentoring in Neuroscience Discovery, Mount Sinai’s largest student-run outreach organization.
+I am committed to science communication and education.
+I have taught neuroscience through Mount Sinai’s Center for Excellence in Youth Education and served as Co-President of Mentoring in Neuroscience Discovery, Mount Sinai’s largest student-run outreach organization.

 Training